Fall and Spring • MW 2:30-4:00pm • 37-212

 The class will be delivered online and attendance is required during regularly scheduled sessions.
 The reason for this is that the class is highly experiential in design, where students will engage in role play, skill practice, and other small group activities during scheduled sessions.
 We plan to record all of our class sessions and make them available in Canvas for future viewing.
 If a significant number of gradaute students reside in time zones where attendance during class times is difficult, we will try to accomodate these situations once registration is complete.

-*Students can count this course or one of our other grad classes (6.S976 Engineering Leadership in the Age of Artificial Intelligence and 6.S978 Negotiation & Influence Skills for Technical Leaders) to fulfill part of the engineering doctoral minor and GEL's new Technical Leadership Certificate Program.
+*Students can count this course or one of our other grad classes (6.S976 Engineering Leadership in the Age of Artificial Intelligence, 6.9270 Negotiation & Influence Skills for Technical Leaders, and 6.9260 Multi-Stateholder Negotiation for Technical Experts) to fulfill part of the engineering doctoral minor and GEL's new Technical Leadership Certificate Program.
 (Check here for additional info.)

 What skills will I develop in this class?